aaccurso/aaccurso.github.io/_posts/2017-07-01-my-react-app.md

 That's why a __complete Git commit history and changelog__ are important to help us in these matters.

 I hope this helps you on your own projects.

-Please leave any comment or suggestion below :D